Tax-Deductible Gifts to Michigan State University Horticulture

-Private support involves gifts and grants given to the University by people--alumni and friends-and institutions-corporations, foundations and organizations-who are committed to helping MSU fulfill its mission.
+Private support involves gifts and grants given to the University by people – alumni and friends, institutions, corporations, foundations, and organizations – who are committed to helping MSU fulfill its mission.
 Motivations for giving are often varied, all are important to The Campaign for MSU.
 Many individuals view their support as a means of accomplishing personal goals, supporting values and beliefs.
 Some give simply because they view their support as a good investment.
 Others value the knowledge and experiences they have received and desire to ensure the same for future generations of students.
 Perhaps your motivation is to:

 - Maintain an interest or affinity in a particular program you want to see grow and succeed.